getspooky/create-express-app/README.md

 ## Requirements

-create-express-app has a few requirements you should be aware of before installing:
+create-expressjs-app has a few requirements you should be aware of before installing:

 - Node.js >= 8.0.0
 - npm >= 6.10.3

 ## Contributing

-We encourage you to contribute to create-express-app!
-Please check out the [Contributing](/Contributing.md) to create-express-app guide for guidelines about how to proceed.
+We encourage you to contribute to create-expressjs-app!
+Please check out the [Contributing](/Contributing.md) to create-expressjs-app guide for guidelines about how to proceed.

 ## Security Vulnerabilities

-If you discover a security vulnerability within create-express-app, please send an e-mail to `Yasser Ameur El Idrissi` via getspookydev@gmail.com .
+If you discover a security vulnerability within create-expressjs-app, please send an e-mail to `Yasser Ameur El Idrissi` via getspookydev@gmail.com .
 All security vulnerabilities will be promptly addressed.

 ## Changelog